 The Committee on Theological Education (COTE) has General Assembly responsibility to serve as a two-way communication link between the denomination and it’s graduate theological institutions in order to strengthen them for their mission to the whole church.
 COTE seeks to envision and foster partnerships and new initiatives for the benefit of the PC(USA), other governing councils, and our Presbyterian seminaries.
 COTE serves as an advocate for theological education, seeking to support our Presbyterian seminaries through the Theological Education Fund, the Theological Schools Endowment Fund, as well as the Seminary Support Network.

 Skills & Expertise Needed: Persons who have a keen interest in theological education, church leadership development and expertise in processes related to ministry formation in the PC(USA) for example, CPM, COM, board membership, new church development, and church transformation.

-Time Requirement: Annual Fall meeting from Tuesday to Thursday during the week after Labor Day, and bi-annually in the Spring (odd numbered years only) on Tuesday through Thursday during the third week of March.
-Task Force and Committee meetings in between and usually by conference call about once every few months.
+Time Requirement: Annual Winter meeting from Tuesday to Thursday during the last full week of February, and bi-annually in the Fall (odd numbered years only) on Monday through Wednesday during the third week of September.
+Task force and committee meetings in between and usually by conference call about once every few months.

 Nominated by GANC: 11 At- Large – For a four year term.